 - Memoirs and Biographies

-2. TALK Learn through others’ experiences.
+2. CONNECT AND COMMUNICATE Learn through others’ experiences.

 Here are the basics:

-- Identify individuals whose personal career path, organization, or broader field of work interests you.
+- Research individuals whose personal career path, organization, or broader field of work interests you.
 Feel free to start with people close to you.
 After all, do you really know what your uncle does at his cool sounding job everyday or why your favorite professor chose her field of research?

 - Ask for 30 minutes to speak with them about it at a time and location convenient for them (a phone call is an option, but an online conversation is not).